rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

    - Updated seat endpoints to support lookup by seat code
    - Added new endpoints to get seats by branch code
    - Enhanced response formats to include seat counts and organize by seating type
+   - Updated bookings endpoint to filter by booking status and validate branch/seating type existence

 3. **Database Migrations**:
    - Added migration scripts for adding all necessary columns